 This is not an ineffective and confusing "cookie consent" popup but a complete set of features that address all the problems that arise when true ePrivacy solutions are implemented.

-The W3C Do Not Track standard is now supported so that not only the default consent status can be amended depending on the state of the DNT header, but also the DNT UGE (User Granted Exception) is now used to signal explicit consent to your embedded 3rd party content servers on all your sites.
+The W3C Do Not Track standard is supported so that the default consent status can be amended depending on the state of the DNT header.
+For browsers that support it, such as Microsoft's Internet Explorer 11, the DNT UGE (User Granted Exception) is used to signal explicit consent to your embedded 3rd party content servers, again across multiple domains.

-Our built in tag management system can also be used to selectively enable 3rd-party content dependent on user consent.
-Alternatively other Tag Management systems can be used (such as Google's) with user consent communicated using configurable properties and events on standard data layer objects.
+Our built in tag management system can be used to selectively enable 3rd-party content dependent on user consent.
+Alternatively other Tag Management systems can be used (such as Google Tag Manager) with user consent communicated using configurable properties and events on standard data layer objects.

-CookieQ does not use unique identifiers or UIDs to remember which sites your users have given consent to.
-For the latest versions of Firefox, Safari, Chrome, Opera and Internet Explorer the data needed to do this is held entirely within the browser and is not communicated to anyone.
+CookieQ does not use unique identifiers or UIDs to remember which sites your users have given consent to as the data needed to do this is held entirely within the browser and is not communicated to anyone.
 When a user has given consent this fact can be communicated to your sites' servers using a short-lived cross-domain "signalling cookie", though there is an option to refrain from using even this non identifying cookie.
-For the small number of browsers that do not implement the required features needed to support this (such as Internet Explorer version 6) we use a UID stored in a well-known named cookie but only when users have explicitly given consent

 The CookieQ platform lets sites signal their user's consent to their embedded third-party content.
 The Do Not Track preferences API can now be applied to as many of a publishers domains as they need without needlessly bombarding their users with consent requests.

-CookieQ is supported by a cloud-hosted website ePrivacy compliance auditing and scanning service which does not rely on collecting potentially personal information about people's web activity.
+CookieQ is supported by our cloud-hosted website ePrivacy compliance auditing and scanning service which does not rely on a downloaded app potentially collecting potentially personal information about your web activity.

-This service is based on an automated website tracker scanner that periodically generates audit reports of public facing websites.
+This service is based on a fast, forensic and automated website tracker scanner that periodically generates audit reports of public facing websites.
 Because there is less need for manual intervention our audit is cost effective but detailed and exhaustive.
 If parts of a site can only be accessed by an authenticated user we can generate manually augmented reports as a special service.

 Unlike other audit systems which rely on a downloaded plug-in which sends information to an external server, our system is fully secure.